WHAT IS IT?

-After an AC joint injury, there is usually immediate pain on the top of the shoulder, swelling and bruising.
-There is often loss of movement in the shoulder, and pain from putting weight on the arm, or carrying heavy objects.
-In severe cases, there is a visible lump on top of the shoulder, known as a ‘step deformity’, which is where an obvious difference in height can be seen between the top of the shoulder and the collarbone.
-Pain may be felt when reaching across the body, like when putting on a seatbelt.
+After an AC joint injury there is usually immediate pain on the top of the shoulder, swelling and bruising.
+There is often loss of movement of the shoulder, and pain from putting weight through the arm or carrying heavy objects.
+In severe cases there is a visible lump on top of the shoulder, known as a ‘step deformity’.

-To confirm the diagnosis, your physiotherapist can perform some clinical tests and an X-ray can help to grade the severity of the injury.
-The classification that would be given to you by your physiotherapist or doctor help determine the optimal course of action.
+To confirm the diagnosis, your physiotherapist can perform some simple tests.
+An X-ray can help to grade the severity of the injury.

 Most AC joint sprains take six weeks to fully heal, although many patients report shoulder problems in future years.
-For this reason, a comprehensive rehabilitation program is very important.
-More severe sprains are often treated with surgery to stabilise the joint and treat any possible fractures.
-Surgical repair will also require a proper rehabilitation program.
+For this reason a comprehensive rehabilitation program is very important.
+Very severe sprains are often treated with surgery to reattach the joint and treat any possible fracture.